A Nifty Counter Height Table with Storage Perfect for Crafting!

 I imagine this table in a really dark finish but of course, that is my preference with everything, ha ha!
 There are so many neat ways to finish it including wallpaper on the storage back, the glue-resist technique on the top, or a high-gloss painted finish!

-These stools would be perfect with this counter height table!
+These stools would be perfect with the plans for counter height table!

 Leave a comment below if there are any questions about the DIY plans to build a Storage Counter Height Table!